-- Hold regular meetings;
+- Hold regular meetings (chapters only)

-Great, so how do I receive recognition from my school?
+How do I receive recognition from my school?